September 14, 2025

 • NTFS is natively supported by Windows, and works on Linux with the ntfs-3g driver.

-• BTRFS is well supported by Linux, and there is a community run driver for Windows.
+• BTRFS is well supported by Linux.
+There is a community run driver for Windows, but from my experience it isn’t very reliable.

 • FAT32 is used by flash drives and is well supported by both, but has a file size limit of 4GB.

-On Windows, the only step is to disable fast startup.
-This ensures that Windows frees up the partition on shutdown, so that it can be used by Linux.
+The only step is to disable fast startup.
+This ensures that Windows frees up the partition on shutdown, so it can be used by Linux.

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINTS